Search Engine Robots - Search Engine Spiders Explained

 • Ensure all of your web pages are linked so that the search engine spiders can crawl from page to page..

-• Don't use Macromedia Flash or Javascript, or if you do, ensure that you have an alternative navigation system in the page footer, or a site map, or preferably both.
+• Don't use Adobe Flash or Javascript, or if you do, ensure that you have an alternative navigation system in the page footer, or a site map, or preferably both.

 • Replace the Flash or Javascript navigation menu using Advanced CSS layout techniques.
 Search engine spiders love CSS Layout!